billster45/NLP-Intuition/README.md

 </tbody>
 </table>

-Reducing the dimensionality of a Term Document Matrix in this way with a "truncated" SVD of the first two columns of the three decomposed matricies may improve our ability to search documents when using cosine similarity (as we did before with the TF-IDF VSM).
-However, you should judge for yourself if this transformation gives better performance by comparing your search results with and without the trasnformation.
+Reducing the dimensionality of a Term Document Matrix in this way with a "truncated" SVD of the first two columns of the three decomposed matrices may improve our ability to search documents when using cosine similarity (as we did before with the TF-IDF VSM).
+However, you should judge for yourself if this transformation gives better performance by comparing your search results with and without the transformation.
 The usefulness of will vary between corpora (collections of text documents).

 Word context - going beyond count based word embeddings - Word2vec
 ==================================================================